Ezee1015/zoomme/README.md

 - Insert text.
 - Zoom in and out of the desktop.

-Made with Qt6 (it works with Qt5 too) and OpenGL.
+Made with Qt6 (it works with Qt5 too.
+There's an [older branch for that](https://github.com/Ezee1015/zoomme/tree/Qt5)) and OpenGL.

 ## Functions